Xbox and Bethesda to host a games showcase in June

-Xbox and Bethesda have announced an E3-style “games showcase” that will be live-streamed this June.
+Xbox and Bethesda have announced an E3-style “games showcase” that will be streamed this June.

 - READ MORE: ‘Trek To Yomi’’s commitment to Akira Kurosawa-like authenticity isn’t just impressive – it’s extraordinary